 Even a feeble-minded man wants to be like other men.

 - Charlie's Oct.
 7th entry near the end (June 15th in the short story):I've got to try to hold onto some of the things I've learned.
 Please, God, don't take it all away.

 Please... please... dont let me forget how to reed and rite...

-The exact moment when Charlie's writing shows his decline, and he realizes what is happening to him reduced her to tears.
+- The exact moment when Charlie's writing shows his decline, and he realizes what is happening to him reduces him to tears.
 Ditto for every time he mentions his coworkers in a positive light.

-At the end of the sentence, a long, messy line trailed off of the "D" and moved off of the page, indicating that Charlie died while he was writing his last request, which was for someone to simply remember the simple pet rat who was the only thing that he could relate to.
-However, on other copies of the book, extra pages after this request are deliberately left blink, implying that Charlie had regressed to the point of extreme illiteracy instead of death.
+- At the end of the sentence, a long, messy line trails off of the "D" and moves off of the page, indicating that Charlie died while he was writing his last request, which was for someone to simply remember the pet mouse who was the only thing that he could relate to.
+However, on other copies of the book, extra pages after this request are deliberately left blank, leaving open the possibility that Charlie may have regressed to the point of extreme illiteracy instead of death.

 - Charlie's mother named his normal baby sister Norma.